-Following this offering, the Compensation Committee will be composed of , and , with serving as chairperson of the Compensation Committee.
-Our board of directors has determined that all members of the Compensation Committee other than are "independent" under the rules of the Nasdaq and under Rule 10A-3 under the Exchange Act.
+Following this offering, the Compensation Committee will be composed of Mr. Diamandis, Mr. Blatt and Mr. Chui, with Mr. Diamandis serving as chairperson of the Compensation Committee.
+Our board of directors has determined that each member of the Compensation Committee is "independent" under the rules of the Nasdaq and under Rule 10A-3 under the Exchange Act.
 The responsibilities of the Compensation Committee will include:

-- establishing and approving, and making recommendations to our board of directors regarding, performance goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating the performance of our Chief Executive Officer in light of those goals and objectives and setting, or recommending to the full board of directors for approval, the Chief Executive Officer's compensation, including incentive-based and equity-based compensation, based on that evaluation; - · setting the compensation of our other executive officers, based in part on recommendations of the Chief Executive Officer; - exercising administrative authority under our equity incentive plans and employee benefit plans; - establishing policies and making recommendations to our board of directors regarding director compensation; and - preparing a compensation committee report on executive compensation as may be required from time to time to be included in our annual proxy statements or annual reports on Form 10-K filed with the SEC.
+establishing and approving, and making recommendations to our board of directors regarding, performance goals and objectives relevant to the compensation of our Chief Executive Officer, evaluating the performance of our Chief Executive Officer in light of those goals and objectives and setting, or recommending to the full board of directors for approval, the Chief Executive Officer's compensation, including incentive-based and equity-based compensation, based on that evaluation;

+- setting the compensation of our other executive officers, based in part on recommendations of the Chief Executive Officer; - exercising administrative authority under our equity incentive plans and employee benefit plans; - · establishing policies and making recommendations to our board of directors regarding director compensation; and - preparing a compensation committee report on executive compensation as may be required from time to time to be included in our annual proxy statements or annual reports on Form 10-K filed with the SEC.